 The data science and machine learning buzzwords have taken many of us by the storm.
 Especially, many (if not the majority) in the statistics community are in limbo as to perceiving the new landscape as it rapidly evolves.
 Much of what data science is and is not have been well exemplified.
 However, the adoption and implementation of data science is still an ongoing process across industries.
 At the heart of data science is what is known as machine learning.
 In this workshop, I will provide a high-level intro to machine learning and how data science is being understood and interpreted across industries.
-I will give some real use cases from industries and discuss how the new generation of statisticians should look beyond what the textbook prepares them for if they want to take a bite of the bigger pie.
+Numerous worked-out examples are available on the internet on this topic.
+So I will not reintroduce them in this workshop.
+What is lacking or unknown to the outsider, however, is how those problems get identified, prioritized, formulated and solved in a business setting.
+I will give some real use cases from industries and discusses how the new generation of statisticians should look beyond the statistical boundaries to prepare for the future.

-Python will be used as programming language but R can do the job as well.
+I may give examples using Python as a programming language but R can do the job as well.
 As such, familiarity with Python would be advantageous but not required.
 Students with working experience of any programming language would be able to follow along.

 Enayet Raheem, PhD